ChrisCepeda/Pottery-Shop/README.md

 ## :mechanical_arm: Skills developed
  **:zap: Store, structure and retrive data in the document database MongoDB.   <br>
   :zap: Building a dynamic single page application with React, connect the Components to data on my backend server and render them as HTML. <br>
  :zap: Understanding the functions of Express.js, the web framework for Node.js, building the backend of a site using Node.js functions and structures.
-It helps to easily handle HTTP requests and responses.<br>
+It helps to easily handle HTTP requests and responses.**<br>
- :zap: Express.js runs on Node.js which works extremely well with MongoDB.
- :zap: This combination makes the JSON data flow **<br>

  ## :dancing_women: Team
-# individual project
+   **:zap:individual project**